UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 - *Use arrow keys (OR WASD) to move*: *W/up-arrow moves the player up, A/left-arrow moves the player to the left, S/down-arrow moves the player down and D/righ-arrow moves the player to the right.
 The player can only move on floor tiles and can not move through walls.
 If a player attempts to move in a direction there is a wall blocking them, they will not move.*
 - *Use number pad to mix colors*: *The player has colors in their color inventory.
 There are three total spots in the inventory corresponding to the three different primary colors.
 Each of these spots has an associated key, Press 1 to add the first color to the palatte, 2 for the second and 3 for the third.
 0 clears the palette and ENTER submits the color change of the chameleon.*
 - *Suspicion meter rises and falls depending on how visible the player is*: *While the player is standing on a tile that is a different color than they are, the suspicion meter will gradually increase.
 Alternatively, while the player is on a tile that is the same color, the suspicion meter will gradually decrease.*
-- *The player loses if the suspicion meter reaches 100%*: *If the suspicion meter reaches 100%, then the player is spotted and shown a screen that they are caught and are forced to restart the level*
+- *The player loses if the suspicion meter reaches 100%*: *If the suspicion meter reaches 100%, then the player is spotted and shown a screen that they are caught and are prompted to restart the level*

 ## Feedback